The Complete Guide to Claude Code

 💬 Interview mode

 Say "walk me through it" and Donna asks one question at a time.
-Useful if you didn't prepare or prefer a back-and-forth.
+Useful if you didn't prepare.

 You can switch mid-flow.
 Just tell her what you want.